Cement & Concrete Products Manufacturers

 Recent Developments

-- Producer prices for cement and concrete products manufacturers reached a new high in September, buoyed in part by growth in nonresidential construction spending, up 6.1% year over year in July and 1.1% versus June, according to the Census Bureau.
-The producer price index for cement and concrete products manufacturers rose 4.3% in September compared to a year ago after climbing 9.2% in the previous September-versus-September annual comparison, according to the latest US Bureau of Labor Statistics data.
-Employment by cement and concrete products manufacturers grew 0.7% year over year in September, while average industry wages rose 4.6% over the same period to a new high of $28.37 per hour, extending this year's steep runup in wages, BLS data show.
+- Producer prices for cement and concrete products manufacturers, which measures prices producers receive for their output, rose 4.1% in December compared to a year ago after rising 7.1% in the previous December-versus-December annual comparison, according to the latest US Bureau of Labor Statistics data.
+Industry producer prices have been rising steeply since 2021, albeit at a slower pace beginning in the second half of 2024.
+Employment by cement and concrete products manufacturers was unchanged year over year in November, while average industry wages rose 3.2% over the same period to $27.91per hour, down from their peak in September but extending 2024's steep runup in wages, BLS data show.

 - The US concrete industry is consolidating as packaged-concrete manufacturer Quikrete looks to acquire Summit Materials, The Wall Street Journal reports.
 According to WSJ, the $9.2 billion deal would merge the aggregates, cement, and ready-mix concrete businesses of Summit with Quikrete's concrete and cement-based products business to create a “behemoth producer of construction materials in North America.”
 Summit Material’s largest shareholder, Colombian concrete-maker Cementos Argos, is expected to support the deal with Quikrete, the companies said.
 M&A activity in the sector is picking up, driven by increasing demand for building materials and government spending on infrastructure projects, according to WSJ.
 The acquisition is expected to close in the first half of 2025.